DBS Bank (Hong Kong)

-DBS Bank (Hong Kong) Limited (星展銀行 (香港) 有限公司) is a licensed bank incorporated in Hong Kong.
-It is a subsidiary of DBS Bank headquartered in Singapore and it is also the seventh-largest bank in Hong Kong by total assets.
+DBS Bank (Hong Kong) Limited (星展銀行 (香港) 有限公司) is a licensed bank incorporated in Hong Kong and is a subsidiary of DBS Bank headquartered in Singapore.
+As at 31 December 2024, it is the ninth-largest bank in Hong Kong by highest total assets.

 History

 In 1999, DBS Bank acquired Kwong On Bank and formed the DBS Kwong On Bank Limited.
 In 2001, DBS Bank acquired Dao Heng Bank, including its subsidiary, Overseas Trust Bank, from Guoco Group.

-In 2003, DBS Bank merged the three banks, DBS Kwong On Bank Limited, Dao Heng Bank and Overseas Trust Bank, to form DBS Bank (Hong Kong).
+In 2003, DBS Bank merged the three banks, DBS Kwong On Bank Limited, Dao Heng Bank and Overseas Trust Bank, to form DBS Bank (Hong Kong) Limited.